-Marsha Richmond is a historian of biology whose research interests focus on heredity (genetics), evolution, and cell theory from Darwin through the 1940s, and women and gender in early twentieth-century life sciences.
-Formerly an Editor on the Darwin Correspondence Project in Cambridge, England, 1987-1993, she seves on the Drwin Project Management Board.
-She is currently President of the International Society for the History, Philosophy, and Social Studies of Biology (ISH), 2017-2019, and Co-Editor in Chief of the Journal of the History of Biology, 2018-2022.
+Marsha Richmond is a historian of biology whose research focus on heredity (genetics), evolution, cell theory from Darwin through the 1940s, and on women and gender in early twentieth-century life sciences.
+Formerly an Editor on the Darwin Correspondence Project in Cambridge, England, 1987-1993, she currently serves on the Darwin Project Management Board.
+She is Co-Editor in Chief of the Journal of the History of Biology and Immediate Past President of the International Society for the History, Philosophy, and Social Studies of Biology (ISH), 2019-2021, and Fellow of the American Association for the Advancement of Science.

 Research interest(s)/area of expertise